doruirimescu/python-trading/papers/ranging-market-a-mathematical-definition.md

   $$
   W_{x}=p_{high,\ x} -p_{low,\ x}
   $$

+  This has the advantage that it filters out outliers.
+However, if the outliers are recent, it could mean that the ranging behavior is over.
+Use with care.

 4. **Range Coherence Metric R:**
   A normalized metric indicating how well-defined the range is, scaled to a maximum of 1.